 Elwood Olsen Stadium (1940), formerly Roberts Stadium, is home to Morningside's football, soccer, and track and field teams.
-More than \$2.5 million in renovations to the stadium were completed in 2005, including the installation of field turf and a new track, new field lighting, and a new parking lot.
+More than \$2.5 million in renovations to the stadium were completed in 2005, including the installation of field turf and a new track, new field lighting, a new press box, and a new parking lot.

 The Olsen Student Center (1962) is the hub of student activity on campus and is the location for many college and community activities.
 Over \$2 million in renovations to the main level of the building were completed in 2007, including complete remodeling of the Dick and Marty Weikert Dining Hall, lobby, Hickman Room, and Yockey Family Community Room.
-The building also houses the Mustang Grill, the Bookstore, the Office of Residence Life, Campus Security offices, Student Government and student activities office, Health Services, the Media Center, Computer service Center, and the student post office.
+The building also houses the Mustang Grill, the Bookstore, the Maud Adams room, the Office of Residence Life, Student Government, Health Services, Campus Ministries, Personal Counselor, the Technology Services Center, and the student post office.

 Physical Plant Building (2007) is located on the south edge of the campus.
-It is home to the maintenance department and the print shop.
+It is home to the maintenance and custodial services departments and the print shop and mailroom.